The Fast and Spurious: Developer Productivity with GenAI: Research Method

 \subsection{Data Analysis}

-We conducted a descriptive analysis to explore how productivity perceptions vary by GenAI usage frequency.
-We categorized participants based on their response to \textit{“how often do you use AI tools for your software development work?”} into non-frequent (Never, Rarely, Sometimes) and frequent AI users (Often, Always).
+\textbf{RQ1.Productivity Impacts of GenAI Adoption.} To answer RQ1, we analyzed how productivity perceptions vary by GenAI usage frequency.
+We categorized participants based on their response to \textit{``how often do you use AI tools for your software development work?''} into non-frequent (Never, Rarely, Sometimes) and frequent users (Often, Always).

-We used stacked bar charts to examine item-level Likert-scale response trends and violin plots to visualize distribution patterns across the two groups.
-This analysis focused on the five dimensions of the SPACE framework: Satisfaction and well-being (S1–S4), Performance (P1–P3), Activity (A1–A7), Communication and collaboration (C1–C4), and Efficiency and flow (E1–E2).
-To improve interpretability in visualization, we reverse-coded selected items (e.g., S2 and S3).
-Table \ref{tab:survey_items} shows all item mappings.
+We analyzed the Likert-scale response distributions and trends using stacked bar charts and violin plots.
+The analysis focused on the five dimensions of the SPACE framework: Satisfaction and well-being (S1–S4), Performance (P1–P3), Activity (A1–A7), Communication and collaboration (C1–C4), and Efficiency and flow (E1–E2).
+To improve interpretability, we reverse-coded selected items (e.g., S2 and S3).
+Table~\ref{tab:survey_items} presents the mapping of the survey items.
+The complete set of charts is available in the supplementary material~\cite{supply}.

+\textbf{RQ2.
+Perceived Productivity Gaps, Challenges, and Strategies.} To understand developers' experiences with GenAI adoption and to identify perceived gaps, challenges, and potential strategies, we addressed RQ2 through a qualitative analysis of responses (N = 206) to the open-ended question: \textit{``If you have any final thoughts or experiences on how adopting AI tools has impacted your work, please share them below.''}

+We used the five dimensions of SPACE as our codeset.
+Two authors independently coded 20\% of the responses, and compared their outputs using the Jaccard index \cite{landis1977measurement}, achieving 90\% agreement on inter-rater reliability.
+Given this level of consensus \cite{landis1977measurement}, one of the researchers coded the remaining responses.
+Based on this analysis, we developed a empirical mapping that maps seven identified gaps/challenges and eight potential strategies onto the SPACE dimensions.